Class Utilities

 Parameters:

-url - a URL or path to normalize (must be non-null)
+url - a URL or path to normalize

 Returns:

-the normalized path (never null); "/" for empty input
+the normalized path, "/" for empty input

-• localesFromAcceptLanguageHeaderValue
+• extractRawQueryFromUrl

-@Nonnull public static List<Locale> localesFromAcceptLanguageHeaderValue(@Nonnull String acceptLanguageHeaderValue)
+@Nonnull public static List<Locale> extractLocalesFromAcceptLanguageHeaderValue(@Nonnull String acceptLanguageHeaderValue)

 Parses an Accept-Language header value into a best-effort ordered list of Locales.